NimishaGeorge18/experimenthub/README.md

 * User authentication using JWT
 * Secure password hashing with bcrypt/passlib
 * Protecting API endpoints with Bearer token authentication
+* Connecting a React frontend to a protected FastAPI backend using JWT tokens
+* Building frontend demo tools for testing assignment and event tracking
+* Displaying conversion analytics with Recharts
 * Building core A/B testing logic such as experiment creation, traffic splitting, assignment, event tracking, and analytics
 * Validating experiment configuration, including traffic splits adding up to 1.0
-* Managing experiment lifecycle states such as draft and running
+* Managing experiment lifecycle states such as draft, running, paused, and completed
+* Debugging frontend/backend integration issues such as missing backend server, expired tokens, and protected route behavior
 * Writing automated tests with pytest
-* Creating a React dashboard structure for frontend integration
 * Using Docker and Docker Compose for local development

 ---

-##  Project Structure
+## 📁 Project Structure

 ```text
 ExperimentHub/